Theory of Mind: Speech Therapy Guide

 False beliefs: understanding that others can believe something false.

-Perspective taking: seeing the situation from another's point of view.
+Perspective taking: seeing the situation from the other person's point of view.

 Intentions: understanding the motivations behind actions.